libp2p/js-libp2p-amino-dht-bootstrapper/README.md

 $ curl http://${HOST}:${RPC_PORT}/api/v0/nodejs/heapdump
 ```

-Note that the RPC API server only listens on the loopback interface (127.0.0.1) by default.
-If you change the `api-host` option, you should ensure that the RPC API server is only being used for development purposed, or not accessible publicly.
+Please note that the RPC API server only listens on the loopback interface (127.0.0.1) by default.
+If you decide to change the `api-host` option, please make sure that the RPC API server is only used for development purposes and is not accessible publicly.

 ### Configuring bootstrapper options